How reliable are economic indicators of development?

 Development indicators have a range of weaknesses.

-Also, GNI data is expressed in US dollars, the value of which changes on a daily basis.
-Finally, some countries have underestimated their GNI because they did not include earnings from certain sectors.
-For example, Nigeria did not include revenue from the internet or from entertainment in their calculations until recently leading to the value of its economy being under-estimated.
+Also, GNI data is expressed in US dollars, the value of which changes daily.
+Finally, some countries have underestimated their GNI because they did not include earnings from specific sectors.
+For example, Nigeria did not include revenue from the internet or entertainment in their calculations until recently, leading to the value of its economy being underestimated.

-Given the World Bank’s categorisation of LICs, it is possible that some LICs might really be NEEs, or vice versa.
+Given the World Bank’s categorisation of LICs, some LICs might be NEEs, or vice versa.

 Use the images below to explore related GeoTopics.